Separation and excision in functor homology: Introduction

 We give an illustration of the approach outlined in application \ref{exintro1} in proposition \ref{pr-vanish}.
 Namely, we use theorem \ref{thm-intro-2} to deduce the following vanishing result from the results of Kuhn \cite{Ku-adv}. \begin{printro} Assume that $k$ is a field of characteristic zero, and fix an additive quotient $\phi:\A\to \B=\Proj_R$, where $\Proj_R$ is the category of finitely generated (projective) modules over a finite semi-simple ring $R$.
 Then we have

 for all positive $i$, as soon as $A_1$ and $A_2$ both factor through $\phi$. \end{printro}

 Theorem \ref{thm-intro-2} cannot be used to study the homological properties of polynomial functors.
 Indeed, by \cite[prop 2.13]{DTV}, the hypothesis that $\B(x,x)\otimes_{\mathbb{Z}}k=0$ for all $x$ implies that no nonconstant polynomial functor factors through $\B$.
-In theorem \ref{thm-poly-excis} we prove the following replacement of theorem \ref{thm-intro-2} for polynomial functors.
+In theorem~\ref{thm-poly-excis} we prove a replacement of theorem~\ref{thm-intro-2} for polynomial functors, which relies on a lemma (\ref{lm-vanish-pol}) which is also useful for the separation theorem~\ref{thm-AP-type}.
+Nevertheless, this polynomial excision theorem is less important than theorem~\ref{thm-intro-2} for antipolynomial functors, because it seems to apply in more restricted situations.